-TO USE: Begin by emptying the Compound dropper of its contents, tightening the lid, and shaking the product well.
-After a generous application of Elixir, apply 1-2 drops of Radiance Compound to fingertips and press gently into damp skin.
+TO USE: Shake well before each use; for best results, empty dropper fully prior to shaking.
+After a generous mist of Elixir, apply 2-3 drops of Compound to damp skin.
 Follow with Serum and/or Balm.

 SENSITIVITY + SUNBURN: This Compound contains whole plant alpha hydroxy acids.
 According to the FDA, isolated alpha hydroxy acids may increase your skin’s sensitivity to the sun and particularly the possibility of sunburn.
 If sensitivity to this product occurs, reduce the amount and/or frequency of use.